Shurtugall/SauceDemo-Web-Test/README.md

 The website used is free to acess, check it out: [Swag Labs](https://www.saucedemo.com/)

-This is a Web Automated Test project, the structure follows the PageObject pattern and it is listed below:
+This is a Web Automated Test project, the structure follows the [Page Object](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/) pattern and it is listed below:

 ### Structure